 This delicious octopus salad is made with tender octopus and boiled potato cubes, dressed with parsley, extra virgin olive oil, garlic and lemon juice.
 That’s all.

 A simple recipe that for its goodness belongs to the Italian culinary tradition from north to south.
 In fact, you can find the recipe for octopus potato salad in all menus of Italian fish restaurants.

-Octopus and Potato Salad is excellent to taste in all seasons, as an appetizer or as a tasty main dish.
+Octopus and potato salad is excellent in all seasons, as an appetizer or as a tasty main course.